oleghnidets/OHMySQL/README.md

 If you are interested in and want to know [how it can be applied](https://github.com/oleghnidets/OHMySQL/wiki/Goal) in your project too.

+## Support

+I wish to support the library and extend API and functionality.
+If you donate me $1, it makes me motivated and happy 🙂 You may support me via [PayPal]( https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=YCAKYM4XCT2DG&source=url ) or let me know any other method convenient for you.

 ## Features

 - [x] Easy to integrate and use